danielguerra69/espcap/README.md

 <li>
 File capture mode sometime gets this error when dumping packets to stdout:
 <pre>'NoneType' object has no attribute 'add_reader'.</pre>
-This issue is under investigation.
+This appears to be related to displaying packets.
 </li>
 <li>When uploading packet data through the Nginx proxy you may get a <tt>413 Request Entity Too Large</tt> error.
 This is caused by sending too many packets at each Elasticsearch bulk load call.
 You can either set the <i>chunk_size</i> in the call to <i>helpers.bulk()</i> in the espcap_file.py and espcap_live.py code or increase the request entity size that Nginx will accept or both.
 To set a larger Nginx request entity limit add this line to the http or server or location sections of your Nginx configuration file:
 <pre>